What is Work-Based Learning?

-Internships can be seasonal, offered over the summer or winter breaks, and they can also overlap with your semester
+Work-based learning opportunities can be seasonal, offered over the summer or winter breaks, and they can also overlap with your semester

 workload and financial resources.

-What is a "virtual internship"?
+What is a "virtual experience"?

 out there but they can be more competitive because the hiring pool is much larger with greater competition.
-If you want

 How intense do you want your internship to be?

-Career exploration opportunities including internships are generally categorized as high and low intensity experiences.
+Work-based learning opportunities including internships are generally categorized as high and low intensity experiences.

 After you think about what you want to learn and your availability, it is important to give some thought into how intense